playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 # Article Overview {#overview}

 > This article was written with the idea that the reader is at least somewhat familiar with the introductory concepts of Angular.
-As a result, if haven't done so already, it is highly suggested you make your way through the fantastic [Angular getting started guide](https://angular.io/start).
+As a result, if you haven't done so already, it is highly suggested that you make your way through the fantastic [Angular getting started guide](https://angular.io/start).

 One of the core concepts to the Angular framework is the idea of templates.
 Templates allow developers to create embedded views of UI from other locations.